kiart-tantasi/crm-go/README.md

 ## Test with mock data

-For local development and testing, you can use this cmd to quickly create mock data.
+For local development and testing, you can use this cmd to quickly create mock data for testing.
 See `cmd/createmock/main.go` for more info.

 ```sh
 go run cmd/createmock/main.go